balenaltd/handbook/London-Office.md

-## Here are the guidelines/rules/procedures we've put together to make sure we can reopen the office and keep it a safe environment for everyone.

 ### Office ReOpen 1 June 2020 procedures
 Here are the guidelines/rules/procedures we've put together to make sure we can reopen the office and keep it a safe environment for everyone.